maoberlehner/markus-oberlehner-net/content/blog/do-not-make-things-more-complicated-than-they-are.md

 +++
 date = "2017-09-17T06:56:54+02:00"
-title = "Don't Make Things More Complicated than They Are" description = "Thoughts about overthinking programming problems and how to deal with issues which seem to be too complicated to solve." intro = "Yesterday I’ve learned a valuable lesson in how to solve a problem by looking at it from a different angle.
+title = "Don't Make Things More Complicated as They Are" description = "Thoughts about overthinking programming problems and how to deal with issues which seem to be too complicated to solve." intro = "Yesterday I’ve learned a valuable lesson in how to solve a problem by looking at it from a different angle.
 The longest open issues in the node-sass-magic-importer GitHub issue queue, is about source map support..." draft = false